nathanwoulfe/Plumber-2/EULA.md

 ### Upgrades and support

 The Product is licenced for use on Umbraco version 8, including any future minor releases.
-Licencing for Umbraco 9 will be assessed if and when that version is released, and may constitute a new licence agreement.
+Licencing for future Umbraco versions will be assessed if and when that version is released, and may constitute a new licence agreement.
+Future Umbraco versions may require the purchase of a new or bridging license key.

 Product support is provided by the Vendor and is not included, implicitly or otherwise, with the purchase of a paid Licence.

 The Vendor will address breaking changes introduced by Umbraco upgrades in a timely fashion, but offers no guarantees as to the timeliness of any required bug fixes or the release of the updated Product.

-In the event that the project is abandoned by the vendor, source code and associated assets will be turned over to the Umbraco community.
+In the event that the project is abandoned by the Vendor, source code and associated assets will be turned over to the Umbraco community.

 ### Privacy

-The Vendor uses a third party payment provider to manage licencing.
+The Vendor uses a third party payment provider to manage license key purchases.
 The third party collects and stores identifying information in line with its own privacy and data collection policies.
 The Vendor, as a customer of the payment provider, is bound by the applicable provider policies and has access to that data.

 At the date of this agreement, the payment provider is Stripe Payments Australia Pty Ltd A.C.N.
 160 180 343.